ahsanhabib9191/meta-ad/README.md

 - Rate limiting:
   - `RATE_LIMIT_MAX` – requests allowed per window (default 60)
   - `RATE_LIMIT_WINDOW_MS` – window duration in ms (default 60000)

+## Contributing

+Before opening a PR, please read `CONTRIBUTING.md` for branch strategy, commit/PR hygiene, CI requirements, and local setup.
+PRs use the template in `.github/pull_request_template.md`.

+CI runs on PRs to `main` and pushes to feature branches.
+After your first CI run, branch protections can mark these checks as required: lint, typecheck, build, test.
+See `docs/branch-protection.md` for the exact GitHub settings.